JustAHappyKid/php-spare-parts/README.md

   * Common webapp tools / stuff you might use to build your own "framework":

     * A very light-weight, optional (optional!)
-"MVC-like" framework, but it takes a unique approach by (a) avoiding reinventing the wheel where possible by acknowledging the fact that PHP, itself, is essentially a web framework;
+"MVC-like" framework that takes a unique approach by (a) avoiding reinventing the wheel where possible by acknowledging the fact that PHP, itself, is essentially a web framework;
-      and (b) making use of the file-system's directory structure for routing (which makes it very easy for a developer to determin which class/file an HTTP request routes to).
+      and (b) making use of the file-system's directory structure for routing (which makes it very easy for a developer to determine which class/file an HTTP request routes to).

     * Form-definition API to define and/or render and/or validate HTML forms, allowing for custom input types and custom rendering via sub-classing.

-  * Tools for parsing and manipulating URLs (a thin layer atop PHP's built-in `parse_url` and et al).
+  * A light-weight, customizable testing framework, with test-runner that can auto-discover "test functions" and "test classes".

-  * UTF-8 utility functions, for determining if a string is properly encoded in UTF-8 and/or purging non-UTF-8 characters.
+  * Tools for parsing and manipulating URLs (e.g., a thin layer atop PHP's built-in `parse_url`).

   * CSV export functions.

   * File-path utility functions: `pathJoin`, `normalizePath`

-  * A light-weight, customizable testing framework, with test-runner that can auto-discover "test functions" and "test classes".
+  * UTF-8 utility functions, for determining if a string is properly encoded in UTF-8 and/or purging non-UTF-8 characters.

   * Several other little bits, some not worth mentioning here and some not mentioned due to laziness at the present time. :o)